Ready for another Traktip?

 Are you using Tasks for more than just a simple checklist?
 If not, keep reading!

-In the next two traktips, we’ll give you pointers on using the Task Manager to enhance your workflow:
+In the next two Traktips, we’ll give you pointers on using the Task Manager to enhance your workflows:

 - Part 1: Creating branching workflows